NOAH: NMR by Ordered Acquisition using 1H detection implemented on a Spinsolve benchtop NMR spectrometer

 For low concentrated samples, the acquisition of the heteronuclear experiments is the most time consuming.
 While an HSQC or and HMBC can take an hour or more to acquire, the homonuclear experiments may take just some minutes.
 In this blog post, we demonstrate the implementation of a NOAH-2 sequence, where an HSQC and an HMBC are acquired in a single experiment.
 The pulse sequence has been adapted from ref. and is shown in the picture below.
 This sequence has been optimized to minimize the effect of the HSQC on the protons that are not directly coupled to a 13C.
 In this way, the HMBC is acquired without sensitivity loss.

 Figure 2: NOAH-2 supersequence where an HSQC and an HMBC are nested using a single relaxation delay.

 NOAH2-SB sequence implemented on Spinsolve expert

-This sequence has been implemented on our Spinsolve Expert software, where besides programming the sequence, the user can define the Graphical unit interface and processing steps to get the data displayed automatically even during the data is being acquired.
+This sequence has been implemented on our Spinsolve Expert software, where besides programming the sequence, the operator can define the Graphical user interface and the processing steps to get the data displayed automatically even during data is being acquired.

-Figure 3: print screen of the graphical unit interface of the NOAH-2 sequence, where the HSQC and HMBC are simultaneously displayed.
+Figure 3: Print screen of the graphical user interface of the NOAH-2 sequence, where the HSQC and HMBC are simultaneously displayed.